 Now all we need to do is to show that each version of the moves from Figure 11 preserves the index, using the above rules.
 There are different versions of the isotopy moves depending on where the curve we are acting on enters or exits the triangle.
 We show the possibilities in Figure 13.
-Here the $+, -, \oplus$ and \ominus signs show the difference in the index calculation under the isotopy as we change from one curve to the other in the direction following the double head arrow.
+Here the $+, -, \oplus$ and \oplus signs show the difference in the index calculation 1-EFFICIENT TRIANGULATIONS AND THE INDEX OF A CUSPED HYPERBOLIC 3-MANIFOLD 29 under the isotopy as we change from one curve to the other in the direction following the double head arrow.
 Note that reversing the arrow on the curve flips all of the signs, as does reflecting the picture.
 With combinations of these symmetries applied to the ten cases shown we obtain all possible ways in which the isotopy can be made relative to the position of the curve.
 Considering each case in turn, we can see that the signs cancel out and so the index is unchanged by these moves.